milomedia/tilix/_drafts/2020-09-21-autumn-equinox-2020.md

 ## Spiritual significance

-According to [Elaine Voci PhD Spirituality & Health](https://spiritualityhealth.com/articles/2016/10/19/rites-autumn-equinox): "The annual Autumn Equinox helps us honour the beauty of the balance between day and night, between activities and restful times, between productivity and contemplation, and it encourages us to give thanks for our life’s bountiful harvest."
+According to [Elaine Voci PhD Spirituality & Health](https://spiritualityhealth.com/articles/2016/10/19/rites-autumn-equinox): "The annual Autumnal Equinox helps us honour the beauty of the balance between day and night, between activities and restful times, between productivity and contemplation, and it encourages us to give thanks for our life’s bountiful harvest."